Vijay25091996/Titanic-Survival/README.md

  #   Data Cleaning
-And then blindly had a look on how whether any of the feature had any null values

-  Features: 'Age' & 'Cabin', 20% of 'Age' were null whereas 'Cabin' had around 77% which is huge

-Since 'Cabin' is the main issue here, i had to check whether it is of catergorical or continuous type

-  It was categorical but almost had unique values like for 80% of the dataset and rest were redundant entries.

-  So it was meaningless and any correlation coming out of it also wouldn't make any sense hence 'Cabin' feature deleted.

-Then coming to "Age" , i did just plot a heat map wherein it correlated well with the feature "Pclass" which is the Passenger Class which has 3 categorical entries (1,2,3)

-So immediate plan that came to mind is to do boxplot for both of these, so that i can map the values for the null "Age"s accordingly
+In this data cleaning process, the null values in the features 'Age' and 'Cabin' were checked.
+20% of 'Age' was null and 'Cabin' had 77% null values.
+'Cabin' was deleted as it had almost unique values and didn't provide any meaningful correlation.
+The feature 'Age' was found to be correlated with 'Pclass' using a heat map and was imputed using a boxplot based on 'Pclass'.
+The string valued features 'Name', 'Ticket', 'Embarked', and 'Sex' were one-hot encoded.

 For e.g:

 ![image](https://user-images.githubusercontent.com/26757681/201900265-d7791012-7c59-4bda-98ae-4ed5824b6988.png)

-Not just an example, it's the actual code used. simple.

-Then for any dataset to be fed into Machine Learning Model it should be numerised or one hot encoded.

-And in this case we have the features "Name","Sex","Ticket","Embarked" which had string values.

-Out of these "Name" & "Ticket" are totally unique for each of the entries and not required since we can refer the entry by "PassengerId" feature

-Deleted "Name" & "Ticket"

 Feature 'Embarked' which has 3 categorical entries ('Q','S','C') Feature 'Sex' which has 2 categorical entries ('M','F')